hongybun/dynamic_gpu_passthrough/README.md

 /dev/kvmfr0 rw,
 ```

 Edit `/etc/libvirt/qemu.conf`.
 Find the `cgroup_device_acl`, uncomment it, and add `"/dev/kvmfr0"` to the end of the list.
 Make sure to add a comma to the previous entry in the list.
+If on Ubuntu 26, also add `"/dev/kvm"` to the end of the list.

 Restart livirtd: